 Andrew is a UX designer in Urbana, IL.

 Andrew loves to help teams uncover and solve problems through human-centered design and cannot imagine a more fun and rewarding job.
 (Being a designer rules.)
-He’s currently the Lead Designer at Flats or Spikes and is certified through Nielsen Norman Group and MeasuringU for facilitating workshops and conducting user research.
+He’s a UX Lead at John Deere.
+Previously the Lead Designer at Flats or Spikes.
+He’s certified through Nielsen Norman Group and MeasuringU for facilitating workshops and conducting user research.
 You can learn more about his past jobs on his resume.

 When he’s not designing apps he enjoys making furniture, playing piano, and walking with his dog and wife.